jasonleehs1018/Design-Portfolio/Project_1-Linear-Buckling/README.md

 # Project 01 — Linear Buckling of a Composite Plate

-This project studies the linear (eigenvalue) buckling behaviour of composite laminates with FEA and closed-form buckling solution.
+This project studies the linear (eigenvalue) buckling behaviour of composite laminates for both uncoupled and coupled laminates with FEA and closed-form buckling solution.

 ## Contents
 1. FEA